|

 strict supervision.
 When you are not home or cannot watch

-closely, the cat should be returned to the room.
+closely, the cat or kitten should be returned to the room.
 A bit of

 patience and gentle guidance will be time well spent.